 Family is at the heart of school life and small class sizes mean that every pupil is known as an individual and treated as an integral member of the community.
 Pupils who feel valued and cared for are able to achieve to the very best of their potential.
 Our pupils take ownership of their learning and develop cognitive skills such as creativity, logic, flexibility and resolution which will see them succeed in the wider world.
-The broad A Level curriculum, delivered by our passionate teaching cohort, offers pupils the opportunity to grow as independent learners and exceed their expectations.
-Our A Level results and the support provided consistently enable our university applicants to access their first choice placements - a great accolade to the hard work and dedication of both pupils and staff.
-Last year, Stover pupils achieved a 100% pass rate, with 65% of grades being awarded at A to B. The targeted support offered by the school staff and tremendous work ethic displayed by the pupils has resulted, on average, with each candidate exceeding their expected results by a cumulative 1.2 grades.
-The school sits within 64 acres of estate parkland; open fields and woodland overlooked by the Dartmoor National Park - the perfect environment, away from the stresses and expectations of everyday life.
+The broad A Level curriculum, delivered by our passionate teaching team, offers pupils the opportunity to grow as independent learners and exceed their expectations.
+Our A Level results, and the support provided, consistently enable our university applicants to access their first choice placements - a great testament to the hard work and dedication of both pupils and staff.
+Last year, over half the A level grades achieved by Stover pupils were at grades A to B. Our Alumni have moved on to a variety of courses at universities such as Durham, Exeter, Bath, Bristol, Leicester, Leeds and Reading.
+Stover school sits within 64 acres of estate parkland; open fields and woodland overlooked by the Dartmoor National Park - the perfect environment, away from the stresses and expectations of everyday life.
 Pupils can free themselves to be inspired to learn and grow into independent and confident young adults, who are able to leave school ready to take on the challenges of life.